Hazards in the preparation for painting

 - Methylene chloride is highly toxic and can cause headaches, nausea, vomiting, numbness, tingling, light-headedness, worsen angina, loss of co-ordination, diarrhoea, abdominal pain, convulsions, unconsciousness, damage to lungs, liver function and kidneys.

 These mixtures often contain phosphoric acid.
-Because of this, the
+Because of this, the following hazards exist:

 - Corrosive: will burn skin and eyes, permanent damage may result.